If you’re a beginner and you’ve wondered what the basic rules of cricket are, understand the game with this cricket for dummies cheat sheet guide!

 So there you have it, you now have a basis of cricketing knowledge to impress any sporting fan.
 Just one tip, don’t talk about the Sandpapergate incident okay?

-If you still don’t understand the difference between a batsmen and a bowler, then watch this video:
+If you still don’t understand the difference between a batsmen and a bowler, then watch this video to further detail the basic rules of cricket:

 Delve deeper into the world of sport with our list of the 10 Best Sport Autobiography Books You Must Read.
 Or, test your knowledge with our quiz to see if you can Name Each of these 10 International Sport Stadiums.